-The transfer station is equipped with dust suppression and ventilation systems (air filters) such that fugitive dust emissions are minimized.
+The transfer station building is equipped with dust suppression and ventilation systems (air filters) such that fugitive dust emissions are minimized.
 Any solid waste falling on the building floor is swept, scooped, absorbed, etc., and collected into appropriate containers.
-Waste storage is not allowed except for a very limited time (i.e.; 10 days or 90 days), as allowed by 40 CFR 263.12 or 262.34 and the DEQ Rules for Hazardous Waste Management.
+The transfer station is a non-generator of hazardous waste, except in the event of a spill or a release.